 Day 3: Start trekking Bhalugaad waterfalls after a delicious breakfast.
-Come back enjoy a good rest and start for Kathgodam to catch the kathgodam Shatabdi to New Delhi.
+Come back enjoy a good rest and start for Kathgodam to catch the Kathgodam Shatabdi to New Delhi.
 Reach New Delhi by 8.30 pm with a full bag of memories.

 Mukteshwar is not for every traveller.
-There are no shopping malls, no fancy restaurants, no amazing markets, no 5-star hotels, Even the place is not easy to reach.
+There are no shopping malls, no fancy restaurants, no amazing markets, and no 5-star hotels, Even the place is not easy to reach.
 If you have an idea to visit a place like Nainital in that case this tiny sleepy hamlet might disappoint you.
-Surrounded by breathtaking mountains and dense forest, Mukteshwar is all about natural beauty and slow travel.
+Surrounded by breathtaking mountains and dense forests, Mukteshwar is all about natural beauty and slow travel.

 Here are the places to visit in Mukteshwar

 ‘Chauli’ means rock and ‘Jali’ means hole.
 Chauli Ki Jali also known as Chauthi Jali is a visitor’s attraction located behind the cliff of Mukteshwar temple.
-These cliffs are such a beauty of the place and you can see the breathtaking view of the Mountains and cherish such a spectacular sunset from this place.
+These cliffs are such a beauty of place and you can see the breathtaking view of the Mountains and cherish such a spectacular sunset from this place.

 Tip: Reach the place in the evening to cherish the best sunset from here.